Best Resume Format for Any Job: Examples & Templates

 - Provides a concise snapshot of your work history.

-- Easy to see your career progression and important skills.
+- Easy to see your career progression and essential skills.

 - Any employment gaps are noticeable.